AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 The entire dataset can be downloaded from [here](https://storage.googleapis.com/samanantar-public/data/all.zip)

+* All the number reported are in the scale of Millions

 The language wise splits can be found on the table below

 | Language Pair | Link     |